What should I do to prepare for my float?

 - Theta waves (4-7 Hz): The theta state is a state of calmness and relax deepening into drowsiness and the brain shifts to more powerful, slower rhythmic waves.
 This happens twice a day with falling into sleep and coming out of sleep.
 It is the state the can be accompanied by dreamlike but vivid mental images usually from memories.
 Offers a free association state, quieting the mind and body and promotes creativity.
 These waves are predominating in young children.
 It is a meditative state, one that skilled monks can do at will after twenty years of discipline and practice

 - Delta waves (.5-4 Hz): Deeply asleep or unconscious state

 Do I need to bring anything?

 We have almost everything that you would require.
 If you wanted you could bring something to put your contact lenses into while you’re in the pod if you wanted to take them out.
 A brush or comb would also be a good idea for afterwards (hair dryers provided).
-We do offer guided meditation and music inside your pod so if you have a favorite meditation, song or even audiobook you are more than welcome to come early and we can put that on for you.
+We do offer guided meditation and music inside your pod if you want to check out our music options.

 Other than that, we provide everything you need (towels, earplugs, body wash/shampoo, gel, hair spray, post float tea and the friendliest staff you will ever meet).